patternfly/patternfly/src/patternfly/components/Button/docs/design.md

 ![Buttons on modals](img/button_on_modal.png)

-## Content Guidelines
+## Content guidelines
 * Button labels should tell the user what will happen with they click a button.
 * Always use verbs or verb phrases.
 * Use specific labels that clearly describe the user action.
 * Aim for short (1-3 words) labels wherever possible.
 * Do not use long button labels that might risk wrapping.

-See the [PatternFly Terminology and Wording Guidelines](http://www.patternfly.org/styles/terminology-and-wording/) for additional guidance.
+See the [PatternFly terminology and wording guidelines](http://www.patternfly.org/styles/terminology-and-wording/) for additional guidance.